 Next, look at each line on your budget sheet (or next to each category you made in the last step).

 Before you start budgeting for shoe shopping or anything frivolous, you need to make sure your important bills are paid and that you have adequate money for food, housing and gas.

-Essentially, you are budgeting for your necessities first!
-Then start filling in your other categories.
+Essentially, a good budget puts your necessities first!
+Then you start filling in your other categories.

 While Netflix and eating out is really fun, if you don’t have enough money for your other categories first, then you may have to live without these luxuries for a little while.

 Where most people fail is because they forget about the annual or quarterly renewals.
 If you have Amazon Prime, that costs $99 annually, don’t let that be a surprise expense, budget for it!
 Take $99 and divide by 12 and put $8.25 in a separate checking account each month so you won’t be surprised when that bill comes up to be paid.

 Just like we thought about with the annual payment for our Amazon Prime Membership, we need to think about any other annual memberships or dues that will need to be paid.

 Here are some of the ones I pay each year and don’t like that surprise:

 • Car Registration (we renew every two years)